feddelegrand7/pygouv/README.md

 ### `gv.search()`

-Searches for specific data sets through the data.gouv API according to the pattern provided into the query argument.
+Searches for specific data sets through the data.gouv API according to the pattern provided into the `query` parameter:

 ```python
 gv.search(query = 'paris', n_pages=20)